DV

 Strategy & risk

 SPMO tracks S&P 500 Momentum Index with an index approach, while VOO tracks S&P 500 Index with a large cap approach.
-Beta is 1.29 for SPMO and 1.0 for VOO, indicating VOO is less volatile relative to the market.
+Beta is 1.33 for SPMO and 1.0 for VOO, making VOO the less volatile of the two by this measure.

 VOO beta1.0